UUMA2 and UUMA3 programmes

-The goal of the UUMA2 programme is to promote the use of recovered materials in groundworks and thus decrease the use of untouched natural resources and the environmental effects of groundworks.
+The goal of the UUMA2 and 3 programmes is to promote the use of recovered materials in groundworks and thus decrease the use of untouched natural resources and the environmental effects of groundworks.

 The programme aims to:

 - introduce more commercialised UUMA materials to the markets